Saturday, December 31, 2011

 Southern Caramel Cake

-As soon as I knew they were making a movie from the book The Help, I knew I wanted to make a caramel cake for the website.
+As soon as I knew they were making a movie from the book The Help (#ad), I knew I wanted to make a caramel cake for the website.
 Really, from the first time I read about Minny's caramel cake in the book in 2009, I knew I'd be making one.
 There is just something about this book that makes you want a caramel cake... and maybe never want to eat a chocolate pie - at least for awhile.
 You'll know what I mean on all of the above counts if you read the book.

 My intention had been to make this cake over the past weekend, but I was dragging my tail-end here recently thanks to fighting off a summer cold while simultaneously pulling a muscle in my back and found my motivation lacking.
-With the film making its debut at the theater Wednesday, I decided to make the cake anyway, and found myself up at 2:00 a.m. that morning icing a cake!

 As an Amazon Associate, Deep South Dish earns from qualifying purchases.
 See full disclosure for details.